 When we practice empathy, Idea Grove is more than a job for our employees and more than a vendor for our clients.
 We become a family for our team, and a partner for our clients because we care.

-Idea Grove has launched products that have become household names in B2B tech.
+Idea Grove has launched products that have become household names.
 We've helped tiny bootstrapped startups triumph in nine-figure exits.
 We've worked as valued partners with some of the most well-known and trusted names in technology.
 But what we're most proud of are the bonds of friendship and mutual respect we've built with our clients and on our team along the way.
 Our magnum opus is the 15-year assemblage of little things we do to make an impact each day.

 Our founder, Scott Baradell, issues a news release (not a press release, duh!) announcing the agency’s launch.